This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Quick-cooking rolled oats (or old-fashioned, slightly chopped in food processor)

-- Smooth, drippy natural nut or seed butter (e.g., peanut butter, almond butter, tahini)
+- Smooth, drippy natural nut butteror seed butter (e.g., peanut butter, almond butter, tahini, sunflower seed butter)

-- 2 tablespoons coconut sugar (or granulated sweetener of choice)
+- coconut sugar (or granulated sweetener of choice; see recipe card notes for options)

-Begin by mixing the nut butter, applesauce (or milk or banana), and coconut sugar in a medium bowl until smooth.
+Begin making the vegan oat protein cookies by mixing the nut butter, applesauce (or milk or banana), and coconut sugar in a medium bowl until smooth.

-To finish the cookie dough, stir in the oats and protein powder until completley blended.
+To finish the cookie dough, stir in the oats and protein powder until completely blended.

-Protein powders vary in composition.
+Tip: Plant-based protein powders vary in composition.
 If the dough looks wetter than pictured below, add another tablespoon or more of oats.
-If it looks dry, drizzle in a bit of water.
+If it looks dry, add enough water to bring the dough together into a moist dough.

 Drop the dough by rounded tablespoons (I like to use my small cookie scoop) onto a parchment paper lined baking sheet.